yashaswinij1999/Uttara/Attempt 1/Functions/readMe.md

 4. **Return Result:** After completing the loop, return false if 'x' is divisible by any number in the range, indicating that it is not prime.
 Otherwise, return true.

-5. **RTest Cases:** Test the function with different values of 'x' to verify its correctness.
+5. **Test Cases:** Test the function with different values of 'x' to verify its correctness.

 Q2.a [Write functions to print following patterns.](#)